-After falling in love with Nusa Lembongan, the next stop on my Bali Island Hopping Adventure was none other than the Instagram Famous Gili Trawangan, which is just one of a small trio of islands that sit off Lombok’s North West coast.
+After falling in love with Nusa Lembongan, the next stop, was none other than the Instagram Famous Gili Trawangan, which is just one of a small trio of islands that sit off Lombok’s North West coast.

 Unfortunately, I only had two days to explore this tourist hot spot.
 Nonetheless, I planned a jammed packed itinerary to make the most of my short time on the island: